 Race-, sex-, and age-related demographics

 Black race is associated with an increased frequency of PVCs on routine monitoring.
-In a large population-based study of PVC prevalence, black race alone increased the risk of PVCs by 30% compared to the risk in white individuals.
+In a large population-based study of PVC prevalence, black race alone increased the risk of PVCs by 30% in comparison with the risk in white individuals.

 Ventricular ectopy is more prevalent in men than in women of the same age.
-Male sex alone increases the risk of identifying PVCs on routine screening, with an odds ratio for male sex of 1.39 compared with women.
+Male sex alone increases the risk of identifying PVCs on routine screening, with an odds ratio for male sex of 1.39 as compared with female sex.

 PVC frequency increases with age, reflecting the increased prevalence of hypertension and cardiac disease in aging populations.

-In the setting of acute coronary ischemia/infarction, patients with simple premature ventricular contractions (PVCs) rarely progress to malignant arrhythmias.
+In the setting of acute coronary ischemia/infarction, patients with simple PVCs rarely progress to malignant arrhythmias.
 However, persistent complex ectopy after MI is associated with increased risk of sudden death and may be an indication for electrophysiologic studies (EPS).

-Patients with underlying chronic structural heart disease (eg, cardiomyopathy, infarction, valvular disease) and complex ectopy (eg, >10 PVCs/h) have a significantly increased rate of mortality.
-Note the following:
+In patients with underlying chronic structural heart disease (eg, cardiomyopathy, infarction, valvular disease) and complex ectopy (eg, >10 PVCs/hr), mortality is significantly increased.
+The following points should be kept in mind.

-Left ventricular dysfunction has a stronger association with increased mortality rate than do PVCs.
+Second, left ventricular dysfunction has a stronger association with increased mortality rate than do PVCs.
 Many now believe that PVCs reflect the severity of heart disease rather than contribute to arrhythmogenesis.
 Some studies in recent years suggest that increased variability of the PVC coupling interval in patients with underlying heart diseases, including left ventricular dysfunction, is a predictor of cardiac death; however, this remains a matter of debate.
-[4, 5]
+[7, 8]

 Frequent PVCs may be associated with increased risk of stroke in patients who do not have hypertension and diabetes.